Skip to Content

 If you have the time, it might be worth it to do at least part of this journey.
 However, the tram is often really crowded and it’s also a popular place for pickpockets… So for the best experience, avoid traveling during the day (it’s much quieter in the morning or in the evening).
 Also, board the tram at one of its end stations (indicated on our map) if you want to be sure to get a seat.

-If you are planning to make an entire journey, it’s easier to get a 1-day public transport ticket (or the earlier-mentioned Lisbon Card).
-This will save you the stress of having to buy tickets on the crowded tram.
+If you are planning to make an entire journey, it’s easier to get a 1-day public transport ticket or a 24-hour Tram 28 Pass (or the earlier-mentioned Lisbon Card).
+This will enable you to hop on and off and do some exploring along the way without having to stress about tickets.

 Insider recommendation: The tramway depot is located next to LX Factory in Alcantara (more about this cool place further below).
 It is perfect to take pictures while they are empty and not moving.
 There is also a museum called Carris Museum which used to be a depot of tramways.
 This is a good opportunity for the children to see the trams and the metro up close, without the crowd in the city.